Netflix/mantis-examples/README.md

 ## synthetic-sourcejob
 A sample source job that serves a stream of request event data and allows the consumers to query against it using the MQL language.

+## jobconnector-sample
+A simple example that demonstrates how to pipe the output of another job into your job.